 3. I would have more freedom and flexibility in my schedule to perform or do whatever I want to do with my life.

-4. My local guitar teacher told me that it was more secure than my job because it only takes one person to fire me before I'm unemployed.
+4. My local guitar teacher told me that it was more secure than my job because at my current job, it only takes one person to fire me before I was unemployed.

 If you are reading this, chances are you are slacking off at work or a musician dreaming about a way to make your music teaching career a reality.